NewBornRustacean/text-score/README.md

 # metrics-rs
-Various implementations for metrics used in ML/DL field.
+Various implementations of metrics used in ML/DL field.

 ### features provided
 - rouge-n score